nanst-pku/IOR-NERRF/README.md

-# AnIndex of Refraction Adaptive Neural Refractive Radiance Field for Transparent Scenes
+# An Index of Refraction Adaptive Neural Refractive Radiance Field for Transparent Scenes
 ------

 An improvement of NeRRF: 3D Reconstruction and View Synthesis for Transparent and Specular Objects with Neural Refractive-Reflective Fields
 ------

-We borrowed the code from the NeRRF author and made modifications based on it
+We borrowed the code from the NeRRF author and made modifications based on it.

 ### Setup